 The primary aim of this highly successful initiative was to;

 - Build, test, launch, and maintain a bilingual on-line Intern and Mentor Application system.
-The YMCA has matched, and in some cases surpassed the financial investment of Government in the development of this system.

 - Match and place 64 Post-Secondary students and graduates (aged 15-30 yrs.) from diverse backgrounds in paid internship opportunities within the private, public, non-profit and charitable sectors to begin their internship learning experience and have the majority of them on payroll by April 1, 2012